Lion of Oz: Plot

 Caroline's battery runs out just as the Witch returns and casts Caroline's unconscious body into a whirlpool.
 Lion and Wimzik save her.
 Wimzik's touch gives Lion extra strength and recharges Caroline.

 Next, the group meets the Seamstress, an elderly enchantress who turns Silly and Caroline into quilt patches.
 Realizing the Seamstress is under the Witch's spell, Wimzik calmly talks her into remembering who she really is.
 The Seamstress gives them a petal she says came from the Flower of Oz.
 Lion gets a whiff and tracks it to a large garden encased in ice.
-When Wimzik touches the flower, the garden is instantly thawed and Lion realizes Wimzik is really the Flower of Oz.
+When Wimzik touches the flower, the garden is instantly thawed and Lion realizes that Wimzik is really the Flower of Oz.

 The Witch and Gloom show up.
 Fitzgerald, having stowayed, reveals the Witch's deceit.
 A fight ensures.
 Lion takes the Witch's blast for Wimzik, nearly dying.
 But Wimzik sits on her throne, regaining her powers.
 Enraged, the Witch spitefully steals Lion's Badge of Courage and throws it to Gloom who destroys it.
 Wimzik defeats the Witch and destroys Gloom.
 Beaten, the Witch swears vengeance before vanishing.

-Lion is sad to have lost his badge, but Wimzik explains his courage doesn't come from a badge, but from his brave and noble heart.
+Lion is sad to have lost his badge, but Wimzik explains his courage does not come from a badge, but from his brave and noble heart.
 Lion bids his friends goodbye as he must go find Oscar, but promises to come back someday.

-The movie ends with Lion meeting Dorothy Gale, the Scarecrow, the Tin Man, and Toto, thus stepping out of his own story and into "The Wonderful Wizard of Oz".
+The film ends with Lion meeting Dorothy Gale, the Scarecrow, the Tin Man, and Toto, therefore stepping out of his own story and into "The Wonderful Wizard of Oz".